 "River" birch is so called because, in its native habitat, it is often found growing near rivers.

 An alternate common name is "black" birch, which is reflected in the species name, nigra (Latin for "black").
 This is a reference to its bark, which starts out salmon but turns darker as it matures.
-Fall foliage color is yellow.
+The fall foliage color is yellow.

-River birch trees can be grown in planting zones 4-9 to provide the landscape with fall foliage.
-Native to the Eastern U.S., they will reach a height of 40-70 feet with a spread of 25-35 feet.
+River birch trees can be grown in planting zones 4 to 9.
+Native to the Eastern U.S., they will reach a height of 40 to 70 feet with a spread of 25 to 35 feet.
+They can be multi-trunked trees or grown so as to have just one trunk.
 These specimens are full-sun trees, but they will also tolerate partial shade.

 Another birch tree grown as much for its peeling bark as for its fall foliage is the paper birch (Betula papyrifera).

-The bark of this tree is, of course, famous for another reason, too: namely, as the material for birch-bark canoes.
+The bark of this tree is famous for another reason, too: as the material for birch-bark canoes.

 The fall foliage of paper birch trees is similar to that of gray birch trees (Betula populifolia).
-But gray birch trees grow in clumps, and their bark, which does not peel, is not especially attractive.
+But gray birch trees grow in clumps, producing multiple trunks, and their bark, which does not peel, is not especially attractive.

-Grow these trees if you live in Canada or in the northern tier of U.S. states (planting zones 2-6).
+Grow these two trees if you live in Canada or in the northern tier of U.S. states (planting zones 2 to 6).
 They are native to this region, and they prefer its cool temperatures.
-Their height and spread is similar to that of river birch trees.
+Their height and spread are similar to that of river birch trees.
 Plant them in full sun to partial shade.

-Another “white” birch is Young’s weeping birch (Betula pendula ‘Youngii’), a dwarf variety that reaches a height of 6-12 feet at maturity.
-It can be grown in planting zones 3-9.
+Another “white” birch is Young’s weeping birch (Betula pendula Youngii), a dwarf variety that reaches a height of 6 to 12 feet at maturity.
+It can be grown in planting zones 3 to 9.
 In addition to its white bark and yellow fall foliage, the form of this tree provides landscaping interest.
-As suggested by its name, the branches of this birch tree droop, or “weep” down towards the ground (you can read about other such weeping trees here).
+As suggested by its name, the branches of this birch tree droop, or “weep” down towards the ground.
 Plant it in full sun to partial shade.
 Its parent, Betula pendula, is the European white birch.

 Another of the attractive non-white birch trees is the yellow birch (Betula alleghaniensis).
-A tall tree (60-80 feet) with a spread of about 30 feet, it has yellow fall foliage.
+A tall tree (60 to 80 feet) with a spread of about 30 feet, it has yellow fall foliage.

-But it derives its common name not from the color of its foliage, but rather from the color of its exfoliating bark.
-This bark sheds like that of the paper and river birch trees mentioned above.
-Speaking more accurately, one should describe the bark as golden in color.
-Yellow birches should be grown in full sun to partial shade, in planting zones 4-7.
+But it derives its common name not from the color of its foliage, but rather from the color of its peeling bark.
+This bark sheds like that of the paper and river birch trees.
+Speaking more accurately, the bark is silvery-bronze in color with hints of gold.
+Yellow birches should be grown in full sun to partial shade, in planting zones 4 to 7.